zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 150. After taking the mark of the family member, like a day tree covered with leaves,

-[着] After a monk, you should walk alone like a rhino horn.
+[着] After a monk, you should walk alone like a rhinoceros horn.

 "After taking the mark of the layman": hair, beard... (slightly) long and short white clothes (Thailand version), etc. are called the mark of the layman.
 "After